 The vendor of the technology being verified is welcome to participate in the startup phase and observe the verification testing.
-The ETV CCEP personnel will be responsible for performing all necessary test and verifications required for performance evaluation.
+The ETV CCEP personnel will be responsible for performing all necessary tests and verifications required for performance evaluation.
+For safety purposes, the vendor staff may operate the UV curing equipment.